 Don’t pack too much into a kids’ bug out bag if they are carrying it themselves.
 It can be easy to overestimate how much the little ones can carry, since they will be eager at first but will tire out easily.

 You can see more backpack packing tips at our dedicated guide: How to Pack a Bug Out Bag.

 Kids are human sponges and learn just about anything quicker than you think.
 The main key is introducing them to survival, prepping, and preparedness early on.
 They learn survival skills quickly- almost like it is instinctual.
 Some of the best ways to expose your kids to survivalism and prepping are:

 - Watch the Tube – There are tons of survival TV shows and movies out there that are definitely worth watching.
-If you are going to spends some time in front of the TV anyways, why not learn a thing or two?
+If you are going to spend some time in front of the TV anyway, why not learn a thing or two?
 We also have some off-grid TV show suggestions that are great to watch if you are going for self-sustainability.

 - Get Outside – Going into nature is great for a lot of reasons, but it is a great place to share survival skills with your young one.